-Lifeline’s Home-Based Services program offers a variety of services to meet the unique needs of each family placed in our care who came to us through the legal system.
+Our Home-Based Services program offers a variety of solutions to meet the unique needs of each family who is placed in our care from the legal system.

-Each family in our program will be matched with one of our “Family Consultants,” who will come to the client’s home to determine what the family’s needs are.
-Each week the Family Consultant will work with the family to address their specific needs.
+Each family in our program will be matched with one of our “Family Consultants” who will come to the client’s homes to determine their unique needs.
+The family Consultant will then work weekly with the clients to address these needs.

 Family Preservation Services